-- Student Wellbeing Services offers a range of counselling and wellbeing sessions which can help you to explore and deal with problems impacting your academic work as well as your enjoyment of university life.
+- Student Wellbeing Services offers a range of counselling sessions which can help you to explore and deal with problems impacting your academic work as well as your enjoyment of university life.

 - Mental Health Support work alongside you to offer support if your mental health is having a serious impact on your life at University.
 They offer advice if you are concerned about your own or someone else's mental health.